cabforum/servercert/docs/EVG.md

 __Certificate Field__: `subject:serialNumber` (OID: 2.5.4.5)
 __Required/Optional__: __Required__
 __Contents__: For Private Organizations, the CA SHALL include the Registration Number that it obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.A).
-If the Registration Number is a date of Incorporation or Registration, then the CA SHALL include that date in any one of the common date formats.
+If the Jurisdiction of Incorporation or Registration does not provide a Registration Number, then the CA SHALL include the Date of Formation in any one of the common date formats.

 For Government Entities, the CA SHALL include the Registration Number that it obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.B).
-If the Registration Number is a date of incorporation, registration, or formation, then the CA SHALL include that date in any one of the common date formats.
-If no verifiable Registration Number could be obtained for the Applicant, then the CA SHALL include appropriate language to indicate that the Subject is a Government Entity.
+If the Jurisdiction of Incorporation or Registration does not provide a Registration Number, then the CA SHALL include the Date of Formation in any one of the common date formats.
+If no verifiable Date of Formation could be obtained for the Applicant, then the CA SHALL include appropriate language to indicate that the Subject is a Government Entity (e.g., the string "Government Entity", the name or identifier of the legislative act that created the Government Entity, etc.).

 For Business Entities, the CA SHALL include the Registration Number that it obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.C).
-If the Registration Number is a date of Registration, then the CA SHALL include that date in any one of the common date formats.
+If the Jurisdiction of Incorporation or Registration does not provide a Registration Number, then the CA SHALL include the Date of Formation in any one of the common date formats.

-For Non‐Commercial Entity Subjects (International Organizations), the CA SHALL include the Registration Number as obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.D), using any one of the common date formats.
+For Non‐Commercial Entity Subjects (International Organizations), the CA SHALL include the Date of Formation as obtained and verified in accordance with [Section 3.2.2.2.1](#32221-verification-requirements) (1.D), using any one of the common date formats.
+If no verifiable Date of Formation could be obtained for the Applicant, then the CA SHALL include appropriate language to indicate that the Subject is a Non-Commercial Entity (e.g., the string "Non-Commercial Entity", the name or identifier of the legislative act that created the Non-Commercial Entity, etc.).

 If the CA has disclosed a set of acceptable format or formats for Registration Numbers for the applicable Registration Agency or Incorporating Agency, as described in [Section 3.2.2.1.3](#32213-disclosure-of-verification-sources), the CA MUST ensure, prior to issuance, that the Registration Number is valid according to at least one currently disclosed format for that applicable Registration Agency or Incorporating Agency.